-Mormon pioneers forged a trail west, and for the first time, an enormous body of people emigrated beyond the borders of the then United States and into territory owned by Mexico.
+Mormon pioneers forged a trail west, and for the first time, an enormous body of people emigrated beyond the borders of the (then) United States.
+They settled in the Great American Desert.

 The Yukon became region of significant interest with the Klondike Gold Rush.

 The Homestead Act aided a great surge of westward migration.

 The issue of slavery wore threadbare the fabric of unity in the United States and the Kansas-Nebraska Act prompted a surge of settlers into those territories.

 The American Civil War was fought.
 620,000 Americans died; more than in any other war.

 The Emancipation Proclamation freed three-fourths of enslaved Africans.

 The United States government authorized over 1500 wars, attacks, and raids on indigenous peoples.
 The Indian Wars ended in the late 19th century, after extensive genocide.

 An Indigenous People’s History of the United States